agruen/photo-frame-slideshow-generator/README.md

 ## 📚 Changelog

-**Version 2.0 - MediaPipe Upgrade + Docker:**
+**Version 3.0 - RetinaFace + Portrait-Aware Cropping:**
-- 🤖 Upgraded from dlib to MediaPipe (98.6% face detection accuracy)
+- 🤖 Upgraded from MediaPipe to RetinaFace (91.4% AP accuracy)
-- 🧠 Added smart face prioritization algorithm
+- 🖼️ **NEW: Portrait-aware cropping algorithm** for portrait→landscape transformation
-- 👥 Improved handling of multiple faces
+- 🎨 **NEW: Composition-based cropping** using rule of thirds
-- ✅ Added face completeness validation
+- 👥 **NEW: Portrait-specific face weighting** favors upper portions
-- 🗑️ Removed dependency on external model files
+- 📍 **NEW: 5-point facial landmarks** for face quality assessment
-- 📐 Enhanced cropping algorithm with weighted center-of-mass
+- 📐 **NEW: Adaptive padding** with different ratios for portraits vs landscapes
-- 🌙 Better performance in challenging lighting conditions
+- 🌙 Superior performance in challenging lighting and angled faces
-- 🐳 **NEW: Complete Docker support for zero-hassle setup**
+- 🐳 Complete Docker support for zero-hassle setup
-- 📖 **NEW: Comprehensive documentation for all skill levels**
+- 📚 Comprehensive documentation for all skill levels